-When Dr. Bernice Kwong realized that many patients at her supportive oncology clinic regularly visited online forums seeking information on and advice for treatment-caused conditions like hair loss and skin rashes, she wondered if there were any way physicians could use the wealth of data on those networks to more quickly discover potential adverse drug reactions.
+When Dr. Bernice Kwong realized that many patients at her supportive oncology clinic regularly visited online forums seeking advice for treatment-caused conditions like hair loss and skin rashes, she wondered if there were any way physicians could use the wealth of data on those networks to more quickly discover potential adverse drug reactions.

 Dr. Kavita Sarin, an assistant professor of dermatology at Stanford University Medical Center and one of the study’s co-authors, told Built In that besides detecting common drug reactions associated with various cancer medications, “we could actually detect them on online health forums earlier than they were published in medical literature.”

 Because the NLP-analyzed forums reflected understood drug-reaction associations, the study uncovered a “rare, missed adverse drug reaction” that was hiding in plain sight on cancer-support message boards for more than a decade: loss of sweating.
 “A single institution or single physician will not see enough patients to actually be able to detect that that’s a significant adverse reaction,” Sarin said.

 While the study merely helped establish the efficacy of NLP in gathering and analyzing health data, its impact could prove far greater if the U.S. healthcare industry moves more seriously toward the wider sharing of patient information.

 From translation and order processing to employee recruitment and text summarization, here are more NLP examples and applications across an array of industries.